Every Movie You Need To Watch Before 'Avengers: Doomsday'

 Marvel Studios has also released four short, character-focused teasers that give viewers a glimpse into what their faves have been up to since the last time we saw them.
 However, directors Joe and Anthony Russo clarified the purpose of these clips in a post on Instagram, saying, "What you've been watching for the last four weeks… are not teasers.
 Or trailers.
 They are stories.
 They are clues… Pay attention."

-Since plot details are unknown, the best preparation strategy is to catch up with the MCU's Multiverse Saga and revisit the films most relevant to Avengers: Doomsday's cast.
+Since official story details are unknown, and the only clues come from alleged plot leaks on Reddit, the best preparation strategy is to catch up with the MCU's Multiverse Saga and revisit the films most relevant to Avengers: Doomsday's cast.
 Use our guide to find out which movies you need to watch before Avengers: Doomsday and where you can watch them on platforms like Disney+ and more.

 One of the biggest surprises of the Avengers: Doomsday cast announcement was the presence of the original X-Men team from Fox's film series.
 For the first time in decades, Professor X (Sir Patrick Stewart), Magneto (Sir Ian McKellen), Beast (Kelsey Grammer), Cyclops (James Marsden), Mystique (Rebecca Romijn), and Nightcrawler (Alan Cumming) will share the screen.
 To fully enjoy their thrilling return, you can watch the entire original movies in order, starting with X-Men (2000).